hapax/hapax.github.io/assets/visual-qft.md

 toy, we decided to find a basis that looked better.
 Using polygons suggested a basis of regular polygons, and either by direct computation, or group theory, we saw this choice worked.
-The QFT was simply the active change from the computational basis to this regular polygonal basis, and we found that the coefficients after the change of basis had a simple interpretation in terms of the hinged motion of a linkage.
+The QFT is simply the active change from the computational basis to this regular polygonal basis, and we found that the coefficients after the change of basis had a simple interpretation in terms of the hinged motion of a linkage.